s212781/MLOps-Project-Group13/reports/README.md

 --- question 13 fill here ---

+For the reproducibility of our experiments, we made use of config files and Hydra.
+We can store our hyperparameters for the model in config files and distinguish them for each experiment performed.
+Whenever an experiment is run the following happens: Hydra writes the results to a folder called outputs, in a sub folder with the time logs of the experiment.
+This way we can follow each experiment performed.
+This way we make sure that no information is lost.
+To reproduce an experiment one would have to run the main script by adjusting it to the relative config file of the experiment.

 ### Question 14

 > **Upload 1 to 3 screenshots that show the experiments that you have done in W&B (or another experiment tracking**